jeanmalves/php-framework/README.md

 # php-framework
-Framework php with MVC structure with concepts as Container D.I., front controller and event drive .
+Framework php with MVC structure with concepts: Container D.I., front controller and event drive .
 Modules is supported as well.